-Finding a fashion clothing manufacturers is not easy, but getting a reply back to your enquiry is a whole new level of challenge most entrepreneurs are not prepared for.
+It’s not easy to find fashion clothing manufacturers but getting them to reply to you is a whole new level of challenge, most entrepreneurs are not prepared for.

-When they are ready to start working on their idea initially they struggle to know where to research and find factories.
-But once they find a few – they think the hard part of the search is done.
-They send email enquiries and are dumbfounded when they get no replies.
+When they are ready to start working on their idea they struggle to know where to search to find factories.
+But once they find a few – they think the hard part is done.
+They send their email enquiries and are dumbfounded when they don’t receive a response.

 The main reason for this is the low level of the inquiry itself.
-To a manufacturer reading it – it contains no value of information and as such the manufacturer faces to choices: go down the rabbit hole of exchanging many emails and asking for more information until they find out 5-10 emails down the line there is no good business fit or….
-Not answer at all.
+To a manufacturer reading it – it contains no value of information and as such the manufacturer faces two choices.

-Most choose the latter, for the simple reason, that good fashion clothing manufacturers receive dozens and more of such enquiries every single day.
-Unless they have n assistant or a trusted employee to deal with the mail inbox, most answer emails in their own time.
-Given the long hours they put in at work, answering vague emails that most likely will result in nothing is not a priority.
+Most choose the latter – why?
+Good fashion clothing manufacturers receive dozens (and more) of these types of enquiries every single day.
+Unless they have an assistant or a trusted employee to manage their email inbox, most will answer emails in their own time.
+Given the long hours they put in at work, answering vague emails that will most likely result in nothing, is not a priority.

-So it seems they have their valid reasons.
-And it seems that the focus must be in writing a good inquiry in the first place in order to get a reply.
+So with that being said, I am sure you would agree – they have valid reasons.
+Therefore your focus must be to write a good enquiry in the first place, in order to get a reply.
 The onus is on you – the fashion designer and entrepreneur.

-How to structure your fashion clothing manufacturers enquiry
+How to structure your enquiry to fashion clothing manufacturers

-The premise of any inquiry is to give out basic information in order to receive back information that will help you onwards with your inquiry.
+The premise of any enquiry is to give basic information in order to receive information, that will help you move forward.

-The mistake most designers and fashion entrepreneurs make is to send very vague messages that to the reader mean nothing.
-Moreover, they leave the reader – the fashion clothing manufacturers in ou case, with the impression you are a novice and the time and effort required to service you would be a waste of time.
+The mistake most designers and fashion entrepreneurs make is to send very vague messages that mean nothing to the reader.
+Moreover, they leave the reader – the fashion clothing manufacturers in our case, with the impression that they are a novice and the time and effort required to service them, would be a waste of time.

 Here are a few such examples taken from real enquiries sent to factories: